what is igaming

 The primary difference between gaming and iGaming is that the latter involves gambling.
 While online gaming includes recreational single- and multi-player games, iGaming covers online casinos, sportsbooks, lotteries, and other skill-based games.
 Although the trend has significantly evolved over the past couple of years to blur the lines between the two, online games still do not use real money for gambling.

 While you can use real money to make in-game purchases and wager with those, there are no plans for gambling with real money in online video games.
 On the other hand, online gambling takes cues from the gaming industry and uses the information to recreate gameplay elements.
-The iGaming sector is a complex amalgamation of new technologies and age-old gaming pleasures, and punters seem to enjoy the experience.
+The iGaming sector is a complex amalgamation of new technologies and age-old gaming pleasures, and players seem to enjoy the experience.

 History of iGaming